 Low levels of fluoride, about 0.3 milligrams per liter (mg/L), occur naturally in Southern Nevada's water supply.
 Per regulations developed by the Nevada State Health Division and administered by the Nevada Division of Environmental Protection, SNWA adds 0.4 mg/L of fluoride (hydrofluorosilicic acid, or HFS) to bring the level to approximately 0.7 mg/L in the municipal water supply.

-Based on the average monthly water usage of Southern Nevada water customers, municipal water users pay an average of about 4.1 cents per month to cover annual fluoridation costs, which total approximately $650,000.
-The SNWA purchases all of its HFS supply domestically, from Pencco, Inc., in Sealy, Texas.
+Based upon average monthly water usage of Southern Nevada water customers, municipal water users pay an average of a little over $1 per household to cover annual fluoridation costs.

 Note: To determine which home filtration systems reduce fluoride, customers should contact the company they purchased the product from or call NSF International at (800) 673-6275.
 NSF is an independent, not-for-profit organization that certifies the performance of home water-treatment systems and devices.